How to Take a Traghetto (Cheapest Gondola in Venice!)

 The Ultimate 2 Days in Venice Itinerary

-This article details where you can find them (in theory), and searching “Venice traghetto” on Google maps also pulls up the most popular launches.
+This article details where you can find them (in theory), and searching “Venice traghetto” on Google Maps also pulls up the most popular launches.

 sandwich board advertising s marco to s toma traghetto in venice